knative/docs/docs/serving/rolling-out-latest-revision.md

   revisionName: config-00005 # Pinned to a specific Revision.
 ```

-and so on until final state is achived:
+and so on until final state is achieved:

 ```yaml
 traffic: